henspace/text2lesson/tutorials/writingLessons.md

 - (?) question
 - (=) right answer
 - (x) wrong answer
-- (+) explanation
+- (&) explanation
+- (/) question separator

-The key character and opening and closing brackets can be repeated allowing more visually distinctive item separators to be created.
+The key character and opening and closing brackets, if present can be repeated allowing more visually distinctive item separators to be created.
 The separator can also be preceded by up to three spaces.
 For example, the following lines are all valid separators for an introduction item:

 - (i)
 - &nbsp;&nbsp;&nbsp;(i)
-- (i)optional data following key
+- (i)optional data following the key
+- i optional data following the key
 - (((((((((((i)))))))))))
 - (iiiiiiiiiiiiiiiiiiiii)
+- iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii

 These can appear in any order but normally introduction, question, right answers, wrong answers, and explanation would be the most logical.